-- Access and use of the Parkway is concentrated in the middle and upper reaches. - The most "liked" places on the Parkway are areas that provide opportunities for enjoying nature and trail-related activities. - Homelessness, encampments, trash, and personal safety were the most frequentlymentioned concerns about the Parkway.
+- Access and use of the Parkway is concentrated in the middle and upper reaches. • The most "liked" places on the Parkway are areas that provide opportunities for enjoying - nature and trail-related activities. - Homelessness, encampments, trash, and personal safety were the most frequentlymentioned concerns about the Parkway.

-Public Workshops 2.
+2. Public Workshops

-The NRMP project team held two public workshops on July 16 and July 17, 2020 to inform the public about the NRMP, solicit input on Parkway natural resources management issues, and introduce preliminary NRMP mapping products for feedback.
+The NRMP project team held two public workshops on July 16 and July 17, 2020 to inform the public about the NRMP, solicit input on Parkway natural resources management issues, and introduce NRMP mapping products for feedback.
+Two additional workshops were held on March 22 and March 26, 2021 to give the public the opportunity to comment on the public review draft NRMP.